 When people encounter catastrophic accidents, detrimental injuries become ineludible.
 Grave injuries from such accidents might heal after some time.
 However, the scars and disfigurement they cause would be painful not only physically but emotionally as well.

 The scarred or disfigured people have to undergo many emotionally unbearable scenarios in various walks of life.
-Scarring of tissues in the face and visible places would make a person feel the loss of self-esteem.
-Career opportunities, getting a life partner, or socializing with people becomes challenging.
+Scarring of tissues in the face and visible places would make a person feel a loss of self-esteem.
+Career opportunities, getting a life partner, or socializing with people become challenging.
 Emotional distress from such moments can lead to PTSD and other physical and psychological illnesses.